 Our Offices of Student Life want you to get involved on campus.
-Join one of the dozens of student clubs (or start your own), get involved in Student Senate and leadership programs, read or write for a student-run campus newspaper or literary journal, explore service-learning and civic engagement opportunities, or attend one of the dozens of Student Life-sponsored events.
+Join one of the dozens of student clubs (or start your own), get involved in Student Government Association (SGA) and leadership programs, read or write for a student-run campus newspaper or literary journal, explore service-learning and civic engagement opportunities, or attend one of the dozens of Student Life-sponsored events.

 Student Life Offices